kubernetes-sigs/cluster-api/docs/book/src/developer/testing.md

 GINKGO_FOCUS="\[PR-Blocking\]" ./scripts/ci-e2e.sh
 ```

 Now, the tests can be run in an IDE.
-The following describes how this can be done in Intellij IDEA and VS Code.
+The following describes how this can be done in IntelliJ IDEA and VS Code.
 It should work
 roughly the same way in all other IDEs.
 We assume the `cluster-api` repository has been checked
 out into `/home/user/code/src/sigs.k8s.io/cluster-api`.

-#### Intellij
+#### IntelliJ

 Create a new run configuration and fill in:
 * Test framework: `gotest`